Moddy2024/Lane-Detection/README.md

 * MoviePy

 # Key Files
-* [lane detection.ipynb](https://github.com/Moddy2024/Lane-Detection/blob/main/lane%20detection.ipynb) - Here is the fully convolutional neural network used and also a bit of image transformation was done.
+* [lane detection.ipynb](https://github.com/Moddy2024/Lane-Detection/blob/main/lane%20detection.ipynb) - In this file it shows how the data has been normalized, the training of the model is also present here and you can see the CNN that has been used here.
 * [models](https://github.com/Moddy2024/Lane-Detection/tree/main/models) - These are the final outputs from the trained model.
 They are available in h5,tar and pth format.
 * [model prediction.ipynb](https://github.com/Moddy2024/Lane-Detection/blob/main/model%20prediction.ipynb) -  Using any one of the trained model files from the above folder and an input video, this predicts the lane, and returns the original video with predicted lane lines drawn onto it.
+* [Results](https://github.com/Moddy2024/Lane-Detection/tree/main/outputs) - Here I have added some of the results that has been predicted.

 # Training and Validation Image Statistics
 The images were collected from a mix of different times of day, weather, traffic, and road curvatures.